Victoria England Badges of the Brave Blanket

 The Victoria England is the oldest of the Basotho blanket brands.
 In 1897 Queen Victoria visited the then Basutoland during her Jubilee year.
 She gave King Lerotholi Letsie a blanket as a gift.
 He draped the blanket, poncho-style, over his shoulders and so began the blanket-wearing tradition.
 The blanket was named Victoria England.
 The Basotho people had a great love and respect for Queen Victoria and the Victoria England blanket has become a sought-after status symbol.
 There are six designs in the Victoria Collection: Pelo-Ha-Morena (Heart of the King); Crown; Badges of the Brave; Lehlako (Crest); Skin; Malakabe (Flame).

 It deeply celebrates bravery, power, and conquest.
 The blanket, called “Badges of the Brave”, depicts thirteen iconic and meaningful emblems associated with the brave Forces.

 Fabric: 50% Wool 50% Draylon Acrylic

-Care: The best way to wash is to hand wash with course salt (the salt removes the dirt and keeps the fabric soft).
-However, it can be washed in the washing machine on a cool temperature - do not exceed 30 degrees Celsius.
+Care: The best way to wash is to hand wash with coarse salt (the salt removes the dirt and keeps the fabric soft).
+However, it can be washed in the washing machine at a cool temperature - do not exceed 30 degrees Celsius.